 - ENT (Ear, Nose and Throat) Consultant or Surgeon - responsible for medical evaluation, surgery and post-operative care

-- Audiologist - does hearing evaluation, sound processor programming and fitting (mapping).
+- Audiologist - does a hearing evaluation, sound processor programming and fitting (mapping).

 - Speech Language Pathologist - does speech and language evaluation and (re)habilitation.